sursani/book_translation/README.md

 - If you decide to re-run only the newly added pages, delete or archive the previous output first so you don’t confuse versions.
 - When using reasoning-optional models such as `gpt-4.1-mini`, pass `--model gpt-4.1-mini --reasoning-effort none` to avoid unsupported parameter errors.

+### Parallel translation
+- Use `python src/translate_parallel.py` to split the book into page batches and translate them concurrently.
+- Tune `--pages-per-job` and `--workers` to balance throughput against API rate limits; start with two workers and a handful of pages each.
+- Set `--min-request-interval` (e.g. `0.5`) when you need extra spacing between requests to satisfy OpenAI quotas.
+- Intermediate batch files live in `data/tmp/parallel`; they are deleted automatically unless `--keep-tmp` is provided.
+- The script reuses the same chunking, OCR, and output pipeline as `translate_improved.py`, so all other flags behave identically.

 ## What the Script Does
 1. Extracts text from the first N pages (configurable with `--max-pages`).
 2. Chunks the text with controlled overlap to fit model limits.